Guidance

 Arrangements

 14: All institutions making ILR final 16 to 19 funding claims will have their data automatically populated from the FIS 16 to 19 funding claim report.
-In March and July 2025 after the respective ILR R06 (contract institutions only) and R10 data has been processed, we will issue an estimated reconciliation statement to all institutions.
-Similarly, final reconciliation statements will be issued to all institutions after the receipt of final claim and data returns.
+For contract institutions only in March and July 2025, after the respective ILR R06 and R10 data has been processed, we will issue an estimated reconciliation statement.
+Final reconciliation statements will be issued to all institutions after the receipt of final claim and data returns.
 Further education (FE) colleges and their financial statement auditors will be able to use these documents to help complete the college’s financial statements.
 The statements will confirm any change to allocations and/or retrospective clawback for institutions.
 Guidance on completing the forms is in annex A.

 15: The final claim declaration is included in the FIS 16 to 19 funding claim report as the final page.
-Institutions should follow the advice on the website (returning ILR funding claims to ESFA) in making their final return to the funding body.
+Institutions should follow the advice in the returning ILR funding claims to ESFA guidance in making their final return to the funding body.
 Any institution that ceases delivery during the funding year will be required to return a signed version of the 16 to 19 funding claim report that matches their final ILR submission as part of their agreed closure arrangements with ESFA.

-18: All institutions must use their unique United Kingdom Provider Reference Number (UKPRN) on all funding claim and ILR data returns.
+18: All institutions must use their unique UK Provider Reference Number (UKPRN) on all funding claim and ILR data returns.

 Funding principles: all institutions